Skip to content

 Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-Learn how easy it is to make a homemade chicken stock that will help enhance the flavor of all of your soups and sauces.
+Learn how easy it is to make homemade chicken stock, enhancing the flavor of your soups and sauces.
+You can immediately taste the difference between this recipe and a store-bought one, and there’s no going back.

-In the restaurant industry, we would use stock in so many different recipes that it’s seriously one of the most coveted things in the kitchen.
-From risotto to heating up vegetables to sauces and, of course, making delicious soups, this is a must-have in any kitchen, and it’s incredibly easy to make.
+Stock is used in so many different recipes in the restaurant industry that it’s seriously one of the most coveted kitchen tools.
+From risotto to heating vegetables to sauces and making delicious soupsstock is a must-have in any kitchen and is straightforward.

-Chicken stock is a chicken-flavored liquid that consists of chicken bones and parts, vegetables, herbs, and water that is slow-cooked together for 4-6 hours.
+Chicken stock is a chicken-flavored liquid made from chicken bones, meat, vegetables, herbs, and water, slow-cooked for 4-6 hours.
 It’s then drained and reserved for any cooking occasion.
+This is often the base for most soups and many sauces.

 Chicken Stock Vs. Broth

-• Stock – a roasted chicken bone base slowly simmered in water with herbs and vegetables.
-The bones from the chicken cause it to be gelatinous and extremely rich in flavor.
+Stock is a roasted chicken bone broth slowly simmered in water with herbs and vegetables.
+The bones from the chicken make the broth gelatinous and extremely rich in flavor.

-• Broth – a thin chicken-flavored liquid that has chicken meat cooked into it with vegetables and herbs.
-This is often seasoned with salt and pepper and most certainly what is in those boxes at the grocery store.
+Broth is a thin chicken-flavored liquid that has chicken meat cooked into it with vegetables and herbs.
+It is often seasoned with salt and pepper and is most certainly what is in those boxes at the grocery store.

-Both stock and broth are delicious, but you will get a much richer flavor in stock due to the bones.
+Both stock and broth are delicious, but the bones give stock a much richer flavor.

-1. Add the chicken and vegetables to some roasting pans and rub them down in some olive oil.
-I prefer to use a couple of different pans so that they can all get roasted.
+1. Add the chicken and vegetables to some roasting pans and rub them down with olive oil.
+I prefer to use a couple of different pans so that they can all be roasted.

 2. Roast the pans in the oven at 425° for 45-60 minutes or until they are browned.

-3. Transfer the roasted chicken and vegetables in the pans to a large pot and place them on the stove.
-Just as an FYI, a large stockpot that has a spigot is known as a marmite!
+3. Transfer the roasted chicken and vegetables from the pans to a large pot and place them on the stove.
+When there’s a large stockpot with a spigot, it’s known as a marmite!

 4. Add the thyme, parsley, bay leaves, and peppercorns to the stock.